Rishabbh-Sahu/intent_and_slot_classification/README.md

 The above results shows, we might not need large transformer model (certainly 100Mn parameters are way too much) yet achieving very good results.

 #### Inference
-For quering the model, use the below command to open flaskAPI -
+For quering the model, use the below command to open flaskAPI-
 - python flask_api.py
+The above command opens up the local server which is accessible thru Postman app.

 #### Future scope
 1) Publish training accuracies using different benchmark data set called ATIS (Data pertaining to Flight domain)